Fortress of Solitude

 Modifying real cars and turning them into RC versions of themselves is a common practice in some of Hollywood’s massive blockbusters.
 Knight Rider fans who weren’t keen on the idea that a small person was driving KITT at all times usually believe that the producers of the show simply commissioned an RC Pontiac Firebird and called it a day.
 Alas, as stunt driver Jack Gill explains, there’s a lot more to KITT’s autopilot than that.

-Since we now have access to HD copies of the original episodes, fans have begun noticing that there seems to be something off about one of KITT’s front seats, particularly in the driver’s one.
+Since we now have access to HD copies of the original episodes, fans have begun noticing that there seems to be something off about one of KITT’s front seats, particularly in the driver’s seat.
 In some of the show’s earlier episodes, a stuntman disguised as a seat would drive the car to Hasselhoff’s location.

 While that solution seemed to get rid of the self-driving dilemma, the effect wasn’t all too convincing, as the driver’s seat would end up looking completely different from the front passenger’s seat.
 To solve this, Knight Rider’s producers hired the one and only George Barris: the designer responsible for creating Adam West’s Batmobile.